 The average credit card has an interest rate of roughly 15%, while federal student loans are 6.8% and less.
 So in the long run, you’ll wind up paying a lot more in interest by charging college payments.
 You would’ve been way better off getting a student loan.

 – 3 of your vices (gambling, pornography and drugs)

-Believe it or not, many credit card companies track your purchases and keep tabs on what you charge.
+Believe it or not, experts at betting apps UK companies guarantee that many credit card companies track your purchases and keep tabs on what you charge.